 What level is the course and do I need any particular skills?

-This half-day workshop are suitable both for beginners and for more advanced students.
+This workshop is suitable both for beginners and for more advanced students.
 Please do not book this course if you have not attended a course at City Lit.

 How will I be taught, and will there be any work outside the class?